otienosteve/introduction-to-Servers/README.md

 - Speed

 ### Essentially, What is a Server?
-On the Client side the term program/software is usually used to refer to any application  that is installed on top of the operating system, While the operating System is usually distinguishable as the layer that sits between the hardware and the application software.
+On the **client side**, the term **program** or **software** is usually used to refer to any application that is installed on top of the operating system, while the operating system is usually distinguishable as the layer that sits between the hardware and the application software.
-On the server side the term Server is usually used to refer to everything from the Hardware layer up to the deployed application layer.
+On the **server side**, the term **server** is usually used to refer to everything from the hardware layer up to the deployed application layer.
 ![Every Component as a server](./Everything-is-a-Server.png)
-This usually brings a lot of confusion especially to individuals who are new to the server side.
+This usually causes a lot of confusion, especially for individuals who are new to the server side.
 A way of situating whatever aspect of the server is being referred to is to use the current context and the examples being used as a basis.

-For our learning we will be majorly focusing on the deployed app, although we will also cover the server application side in the next lesson so as to have a better picture of the interaction between the two.
+For our learning, we will be primarily focusing on the deployed app, although we will also cover the server application side in the next lesson so as to have a better picture of the interaction between the two.

 ### Sources